P1X3LD3M0N/Escucha/README.md

    - **Text-to-Speech**: Enter or paste the text you want to hear, then tap the speaker icon to listen.

 3. Explore customization options in the settings to enhance your experience.

-## Contributing

-Contributions are welcome!
-Feel free to submit issues, feature requests, or pull requests.
-Follow the guidelines in the [CONTRIBUTING](CONTRIBUTING.md) file.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.